CounterPath/Bria_API_CSharp_SampleApp_3/README.md

 4.)
 Run the output binary Bria_API_CSharp_SampleApp_3.0.exe

 5.)
-Accept API permissions for Bria API C# SampleApp in Bria or Bria Enterprise
+Accept API permissions for Bria API C# SampleApp in Bria or Bria Enterprise.
+(Only available in trial or paid subscriptions to Bria Solo or Teams.
+Bria Solo Free is not supported).